MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 #### .NET 6 requirement
 With the move to support trimming and .NET 5's end of support, as previously [announced](https://github.com/microsoft/WindowsAppSDK/discussions/2879), WinAppSDK will no longer support .NET 5 and will require a minimum of .NET 6.

-### 🚧 DisplayInformation
+### DisplayInformation
-New to Windows App SDK, [HDR](link-to-info) (High Dynamic Range) applications can now monitor and control display-related information with the [DisplayInformation](link-to-docs) class.
-Provides events to allow clients to monitor for changes in the application view affecting which display(s) the view resides on, as well as changes in displays that can affect the application view.
+Win32 apps can now support High Dynamic Range (HDR) through the DisplayInformation class in WinAppSDK.
+The DisplayInformation class enables you to monitor and control display-related information for an application view.
+This includes events to allow clients to monitor for changes in the application view affecting which display(s) the view resides on, as well as changes in displays that can affect the application view.

-### 🚧 New WindowsAppRuntime APIs
-- ReleaseInfo (Microsoft.Windows.ApplicationModel.WindowsAppRuntime)
-- RuntimeInfo (Microsoft.Windows.ApplicationModel.WindowsAppRuntime)
-- VersionInfoContract (Microsoft.Windows.ApplicationModel.WindowsAppRuntime)

 ### Fixed issues in WinUI 3
 - Acrylic backdrop material via [DesktopAcrylicController](/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.DesktopAcrylicController) is now supported in Windows 10 apps.
 For more information, check out issue [7112](https://github.com/microsoft/microsoft-ui-xaml/issues/7112) on GitHub.
-- 🚧 Fixed issue causing App.UnhandledException to fail to be caught by the application.
+- Fixed issue causing App.UnhandledException to fail to be routed to the application.
 For more information, check out issue [5221](https://github.com/microsoft/microsoft-ui-xaml/issues/5221) on GitHub.
 - Fixed issue causing ListView styles to regress and change from WinAppSDK 1.1.
 For more information, check out issue [7666](https://github.com/microsoft/microsoft-ui-xaml/issues/7666) on GitHub.

 ### Other limitations and known issues
 - Bootstrapper and Undocked RegFree WinRT auto-initializer defaults is (now) only set for projects that produce an executable (OutputType=Exe or WinExe).
 This prevents adding auto-initializers into class library DLLs and other non-executables by default.
-  - If you need an auto-initializer in a non-executable (e.g. a test DLL loaded by a generic executable that doesn't initialize the Bootstrapper) you can explicitly enable an auto-initializer in your project via <WindowsAppSdkBootstrapInitialize>true</WindowsAppSdkBootstrapInitialize> or <WindowsAppSdkUndockedRegFreeWinRTInitialize>true</WindowsAppSdkUndockedRegFreeWinRTInitialize>.
+  - If you need an auto-initializer in a non-executable (e.g. a test DLL loaded by a generic executable that doesn't initialize the Bootstrapper) you can explicitly enable an auto-initializer in your project via `<WindowsAppSdkBootstrapInitialize>true</WindowsAppSdkBootstrapInitialize>` or `<WindowsAppSdkUndockedRegFreeWinRTInitialize>true</WindowsAppSdkUndockedRegFreeWinRTInitialize>`.
+- The version information APIs (ReleaseInfo and RuntimeInfo) can be called but return version 0 (not the actual version information).

 ## Version 1.2 Preview 1 (1.2.0-preview1)